-Typical plots of preprocessed averaged (over eight trials) CNV waveforms of a normal subject, a schizopnrenic, a Huntington's disease subject, an at risk of Huntington's disease subject, and a Parkinson's disease subject are snown in Figs. 8(a)-(e).
+Typical plots of preprocessed averaged (over eight trials) CNV waveforms of a normal subject, a schizophrenic, a Huntington's disease subject, an at risk of Huntington's disease subject, and a Parkinson's disease subject are snown in Figs. 8(a)-(e).
 The averaging was necessary to reduce the effect of background EEG on the CNV.
 This reduction is proportional to the square root of the number of CNV trials used.29 or every patient considered. data were recorded from an age and sex matched normal control subject.
-This was done so that comparison could be made between the CNV waveforms of the patients and normal subjects.
-The patients and their matched normal control subjects were divided into two equal groups in such a way that each group contained roughly similar patients and normal control subjects from the point of view of numbers, age and sex.
+This was done so that their matched normal control subjects were divided into two equal groups in such a way that each group contained roughly similar patients and normal control subjects from the point of view of numbers, age and sex.
 20 features (attributes) were selected from the average of eight trials of the preprocessed inter-stimulus interval sections of the CNV waveform from each subject.
 The features from the first group were used to drive the diagnosis rule (these features were used in training mode) and then the features from the second group (these features were used in the test mode) together with the diagnosis rule were used to test the effectiveness of the technique.